Johnstown man sentenced after threatening woman

 Her skeletal remains were found in May 2019, buried about two feet deep along a trail on the Inclined Plane hillside near Roosevelt Boulevard above downtown Johnstown, by a man using a metal detector.
 The death was ruled a homicide.

-No charges have been filed in the Todaro or Nancy Giles cases.
+No charges have been filed in the Todaro or Nancy Giles disappearances.